 Nathan Lowenstein is a founding partner and co-Managing Partner of Lowenstein & Weatherwax LLP.
 He is one of the top IPR litigators representing patent owners in the country.
 Mr. Lowenstein has represented or is representing the patent owner as de facto lead counsel in over 50 IPR matters, and in those matters, Mr. Lowenstein is yet to have a case in which every claim-at-issue in litigation has been cancelled.
-Many of the cases he handles are won in the institution phase and he has achieved a complete non-institution in 11 of the last 12 cases he’s managed in the pre-institution phase (concerning six different patents for four different clients).

 Mr. Lowenstein’s IPR practice builds upon his extensive experience in complex litigation in federal and state courts, international arbitrations, and in appeals, including before the United States Supreme Court and the Federal Circuit.
 Mr. Lowenstein has been lead counsel in multiple patent litigations and is a veteran of multiple high stakes patent litigation trials all involving high stakes patent disputes.